inUtil-info/whin2-contrib/README.md

 You will send a regular text message.

 ### List message:
-If you want to send a list, the msg.payload schema expected is:
+If you want to send a list, the msg.payload schema expected is a JSON object:
 ```json
 {
   "text": "This is a list",